the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/badges/guide.md

 ![](alpha.png)

-### Alpha Account
+### Missing minimum skills

-The player is currently using an alpha account.
+The player is missing some important skills.

 ## Fleet Commanders